brandonmarshal/lsx-demo-theme/logs/week50/logs-week50-day5.md

 -   3.15 hrs - Working on a bug I noticed with Mobile Menu Dropdown for mobile.
 And then finishing off LS-2810
 -   2.0 hrs - Ran the full suite testing on Dev site and came across a lot more bugs, so I audited those and have been applying fixes and re-testing.
+-   3.20 hrs - Working on LS-2810, still more testing and bugs to resolve.

 ---